motorbreathing/ftproxy/README.md

 3. Update: a considerable amount of functionality is in place.

-4. Here's how to bring up the FTP Proxy at a specified port (8081) on the local machine (localhost), while also specfifying a specific ftp host/port (ftphost:9091) as the target backend:
+4. Here's how to bring up the FTP Proxy at a specified port (8081) on the local machine (localhost), while also specifying a specific ftp host/port (ftphost:9091) as the target backend:

 mvn exec:java -Dexec.mainClass="four.six.ftproxy.server.FTProxy" -Dhost=localhost -Dport=8081 -Dremote-host=ftphost -Dremote-port=9091